IPFS glossary

 # Gateway

-An IPFS Gateway acts as a bridge between traditional web browsers and IPFS.
-Through the gateway, users can browse files and websites stored in IPFS as if they were stored on a traditional web server.
+An IPFS Gateway is an HTTP server that acts as a bridge between web browsers and IPFS.
+Through a gateway, users can browse files and websites stored in IPFS as if they were stored on a HTTP web server.
+Most commonly, an IPFS Gateway is an IPFS node that also exposes an HTTP IPFS Gateway endpoint.
 More about Gateway and addressing IPFS on the web

 # Garbage Collection